Rendering a person

 HelloProcessor

-The responsiblity of HelloProcessor is to produce the props required by a component.
-A processor may also intercept the request, for instance by producing a redirect.
+The responsibility of HelloProcessor is to produce the props required by a component.

 return {